felixlopz/hubrise-test-task/content/docs/hubrise-logs/en/troubleshooting-requests.md

 The error code 422 appears when a request is successfully sent and received, but its content is not recognised by the system.

 In many cases, this error can be traced to the systems connected to HubRise.
-For example, it often appears when the POS cannot recognise the product or deal code contained in the request.
+For example, it often appears when the EPOS cannot recognise the product or deal code contained in the request.

 ### Error 500

 The error code 500 appears when the server that was supposed to receive the request had an internal error, but its actual nature is not specified.
-In this case, the request could not be correctly processed, and you should report this error to the solution’s support team (either HubRise or the connected app).
+In this case, the request could not be correctly processed, and you should report this error to the relevant support team.
+It could be either HubRise or the connected app.

 ## Order Status